 In May 2021, we closed the \$6.0 million Debenture with a subsidiary of Hepalink.
-The Debenture bears interest at 12% per annum.
-During the three months ended March 31, 2023, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2023 to May 13, 2024.
-The amendment also included an increase to the interest rate from 10% to 12% per annum effective May 14, 2023.
-Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
+The Debenture bears interest at 18% per annum (12% prior to the May 13, 2024 amendment).
+During the year ended December 31, 2024, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by two years from May 13, 2024 to May 13, 2026.
+In connection with the extension, Hepalink's conversion privileges have been eliminated and the interest rate has been amended from 12% to 18% per annum, commencing on May 14, 2024.
+Prior to the May 13, 2024 amendment, Hepalink was entitled to elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The Company granted Hepalink a security interest in all of its assets, including its patents and other intellectual property, as security for its obligations under the Debenture.
 In addition, in May 2021, Hepalink received 300,000 common share purchase warrants exercisable for a period of four years from the grant date at a price of CAD\$0.93 per share.

-As at March 31, 2024 Hepalink held 31.1% (December 31, 2023 - 31.3%) of Resverlogix outstanding common shares and is considered to have significant influence over us.
+As at March 31, 2025 Hepalink held 30.1% (December 31, 2024 - 30.3%) of Resverlogix outstanding common shares and is considered to have significant influence over us.